-‘Now or never’: Virat Kohli quits T20 internationals after World Cup win
+Rohit Sharma follows Virat Kohli’s India T20 retirement after World Cup win

-India’s Virat Kohli retires from T20 internationals after World Cup win
+Rohit Sharma joins Virat Kohli in India T20 retirement after World Cup win

 Kohli led India to victory with a player-of-the-match performance before announcing his retirement from the format.

-India’s Virat Kohli has announced his retirement from T20 internationals shortly after helping his team beat South Africa in the World Cup final.
+India captain Rohit Sharma has followed Virat Kohli in announcing his retirement from T20 internationals shortly after the pair helped their team beat South Africa in the World Cup final.

-The 35-year-old produced a match-winning knock of 76 in his final international game in this format to set up India’s seven-run win in the humdinger at the Kensington Oval on Saturday.
+Kohli, 35, produced a match-winning knock of 76 in his final international game in this format to set up India’s seven-run win in the humdinger at the Kensington Oval on Saturday.

 Keep readinglist of 4 items